 Tuck into London’s longest oyster list at Seabird London

 Slurp Essex, Lancashire and Northumberland-caught oysters at this rooftop restaurant in Southwark.
 Soak up sprawling city views from the plush, tropical terrace while you dig into an array of sea-to-table offerings, from the likes of smoky octopus rolls to prawn croquettes and calamari.
 Or go all out with the signature Afternoon Sea – a tiered feast of oysters, whelks, cockles, crab, langoustines and scallop ceviche.
 Wash it all down with a glass of bubbly and take in the unbeatable sights of London from above.
 Shucks at the ready!Find more rooftop restaurants in London:

 Leave the worries of working from home behind and live out your childhood fantasies in a treehouse in Holditch, Dorset – only 20 minutes away from Lyme Regis.
 Featured in George Clarke’s Amazing Spaces, the Woodman’s Treehouse is a feat of sustainable craftsmanship.
 High up in the branches of a veteran oak, you and your better half can bask in luxurious interiors surrounded by endless nature.
 Soak in the double-ended copper bath or in the hot tub with views through the canopy, whip up a feast on the decking using the pizza oven and barbecue, and descend to the forest floor using the stainless steel slide.
 Is this what utopia looks like?Find more places to stay in Dorset

 Get the whole gang together (and their furry friends) for a long-awaited getaway at Beach End, elevated over the River Dart in Devon.
 Sleeping up to 12 people, this jaw-dropping retreat is the perfect place to reunite after time apart.
 The floor-to-ceiling windows in the spacious living areas have panoramic views along the river and the fireplace is ideal for cosying up around after a long day at the beach – Blackpool Sands and Broadsands are some of the closest.
 The show-stopping kitchen has not one but two dishwashers (no one wants to wash up on holiday), and the large patio is great for outdoor dining on warm summer evenings, watching the boats drift along the river with a glass of wine in hand.
 Better get that group chat going!Find more holiday cottages in Devon

 With two and four-legged guests welcome at Raithwaite Sandsend, you don’t have to leave any family member behind.
 This unique getaway on the Yorkshire coast has woodland-filled grounds, stylish rooms with cloud-like beds and endless stretches of beach to enjoy.
 Head out on a hike with your pup in the nearby North York Moors National Park or unwind in the hotel’s indoor pool and rejuvenate with a back massage – you’re on holiday after all.
 Savour home-grown and sustainably sourced food at the hotel’s contemporary restaurant, which showcases the very best of Whitby and Yorkshire, and stretch out with beach yoga sessions, with the rolling North Sea as your backdrop.

 Get a taste of the Med without leaving the country at this waterfront restaurant on the north-western coast of the Isle of Wight.
 The Hut Colwell sits on the sandy beach of Colwell Bay and serves up deliciously fresh seafood and grilled meats in an alfresco, beach club-style setting.
 Listen to the waves breaking on the sand as you tuck into fish tacos or a surf n’ turf sharing platter made up of dry-aged porterhouse steak, lobster and crevettes, and finishing up with a citrus tiramisu.
 Round that off with an obligatory cocktail and watching the sunset over the water, and you have one enviable evening out.Find more restaurants on the Isle of Wight

-Sink into Britain’s best restored Victorian Turkish Baths
+Sink into Yorkshire's Victorian Turkish Baths

 Immerse yourself in the art of relaxation and rejuvenation on a short break to Harrogate, home to Britain’s most fully restored Victorian Turkish Baths – and one of only three 19th-century bathing houses that are still open in England.
 Journey through an array of heating and cooling experiences, from the frigidarium to the steam room to the plunge pool, all surrounded by elaborate décor, including Islamic arches, arabesque painted ceilings and terrazzo floors.
 You can also choose from a range of hand-picked luxury spa treatments influenced by destinations around the world.Find more things to do in Harrogate

-With 12 luxurious spa experiences, eight relaxation rooms and a rooftop infinity pool, the Thermal Spa at Ragdale Hall in Leicestershire is the epitome of extravagance, with spa days and weekend getaways like no other Unlike other spa hotels in England, all your meals are packaged up in the price, as well as inclusive treatments, from a menu of over a hundred.
+With 12 luxurious spa experiences, eight relaxation rooms and a rooftop infinity pool, the Thermal Spa at Ragdale Hall in Leicestershire is the epitome of extravagance, with spa days and weekend getaways like no other.
+Unlike other spa hotels in England, all your meals are packaged up in the price, as well as inclusive treatments, from a menu of over a hundred.
 As well as the spa, you can hire mountain bikes to explore the local area, attend wellbeing workshops, work up a sweat in one of the daily exercise classes and round off the day with a drink at the hotel’s sumptuous bars.Find more ways to escape the everyday in Leicestershire

 Relax in your own Lake District lodge at The Gilpin

 Fancy having a spa all to yourself?
 Well, you can at The Gilpin.
-Nestled away in Windermere, in the Lake District, you can opt for one of their self-contained garden suites, complete with a private cedar wood hot tub, or go all out with a spa lodge, which comes with a rainmaker shower, steam room, sauna and hydrotherapy hot tub – all just for you.
+Tucked away in Windermere, in the Lake District, you can opt for one of their self-contained garden suites, complete with a private cedar wood hot tub, or go all out with a spa lodge.
+These come with a rainmaker shower, steam room, sauna and hydrotherapy hot tub – exclusively for you.
 Perfect for a romantic getaway, birthday or anniversary, you can fill your time with in-room spa treatments, getting to know the resident llamas, sipping bubbles at the Champagne bar and feasting on Michelin-starred Cumbrian cuisine at the onsite HRiSHi restaurant.
 Sounds like bliss!Find more luxury accommodation in the Lake District

 With idyllic locations across England – including the Forest of Dean, Sherwood and Delamere Forests – Forest Holidays are renowned for their luxury log cabins, perfect for a hot tub holiday.
-The cabins and lodges are designed for couples, group getaways and family holidays – lots of them are pet-friendly too.
-Take a dip in your outdoor hot tub in the morning before cycling, walking or climbing in the surrounding landscape, or soak the evening away underneath the starlit sky.
+The cabins and lodges are designed for couples, group getaways and family holidays – and lots of them are pet-friendly too.
+Take a morning dip in your outdoor hot tub before cycling, walking or climbing in the surrounding landscape, or soak the evening away underneath the starlit sky.
 In-cabin massages are available as well as welcome hampers, champagne breakfasts and activities galore.

 Sample fine English sparkling wines at Tinwood Estate

 Escape to acres of vines and free-flowing fine wines at the Tinwood Estate, in the heart of the West Sussex countryside.
 On a tour of the vineyard, you’ll meet the winegrowers, see the grape-growing process in action and sample some of the end product in the airy tasting room overlooking the vines.
 Extend your trip in one of three luxury lodges – all have views across the vineyard towards the setting sun and come with a Jacuzzi bath and barrel sauna.
 Make use of the complimentary mountain bikes to explore the South Downs National Park and, after a long day, treat yourself to a glass (or a bottle) of wine from your personal fully-stocked fridge.Find more vineyards in England